fenestbuc/kubar-SCF/README.md

 ### Introduction to Financial Model

 Kubar Protocol adopts a streamlined financial model that aligns with traditional financial mechanisms, leveraging the robust capabilities of blockchain technology.
 This approach is designed to enhance the platform’s efficiency, accessibility, and compliance, particularly catering to the needs of MSMEs and financiers in the supply chain finance sector.
+Incorporating behavioral economics, our models quantify the impact of psychological factors, such as trust and risk preference, on financial decisions.
+By doing so, Kubar Protocol can more accurately predict payment behaviors and tailor financial products to better meet the needs of MSMEs.'

 ### Utilization of Fiat Currencies and Stablecoins